MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-setup.md

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

 The Sales Order Agent in Business Central automates sales orders processing from customer requests received via email.
-This article explainson how to set up and activate the Sales Order Agent, configure its settings, and manage user access.
+This article explains how to set up and activate the Sales Order Agent, configure its settings, and manage user access.

 Learn more about the agent in [Sales Order Agent overview](sales-order-agent.md).